raihankhan/cheatsheet-collections/Kubernetes/README.md

 Automate deployments with pre-made, repeatable Kubernetes patterns The Kubernetes deployment object lets you:

-- Deploy a plica set or pod
+- Deploy a replica set or pod
 - Update pods and replica sets
 - Rollback to previous deployment versions
 - Scale a deployment